SThieshen/PyBer_Analysis/README.md

 # PyBer Analysis of Ridesharing

 ## Overview
-The purpose of this project is to perform analysis of Pyber ridesharing data in order to gain an understanding of ridership and fare metrics by the types of cities in which Pyber operates, so that the decision-makers at PyBer can make informed choices regarding ways to improve the business.
+The purpose of this project is to perform analysis of PyBer ridesharing data in order to gain an understanding of ridership and fare metrics by the types of cities in which PyBer operates, so that the decision-makers at there can make informed choices regarding ways to improve the business.

 ## Results
 By analysis and aggregation of PyBer’s ridesharing data, below is a statistical overview and summary: